Ginevra King: Reunion and later years

-By Summer 1937, the arranged marriage between King and Mitchell had effectively dissolved, and the couple were estranged.
+By the Summer of 1937, the arranged marriage between King and Mitchell had dissolved, and the couple was estranged.
 During this year, King began an extramarital affair with paramour John T. Pirie, Jr., whom she met during an exclusive North Shore fox hunt.
 Pirie was the heir presumptive to the Chicago department retailer Carson Pirie Scott & Company.

 During the posh fox hunt, Pirie's horse balked at jumping a fence and hurtled him to the ground in an unconscious heap.
-Trailing closely behind Pirie on her horse, Ginevra saw him lying motionless on the grass and leapt to the ground.
+Trailing behind Pirie on her horse, Ginevra saw him lying motionless on the grass and leaped to the ground.
 She hovered over Pirie until an ambulance arrived, clambered into the ambulance after him, and stayed with the retail magnate for the remainder of her life.

-One year later, in October 1938, Ginevra rendezvoused with a physically ailing Fitzgerald for the last time at the Beverly Wilshire Hotel in Hollywood, California.
-"She was the first girl I ever loved, and I have faithfully avoided seeing her up to this moment to keep the illusion perfect", an ill Fitzgerald informed his daughter Scottie, shortly before the planned meeting.
-The reunion between King and Fitzgerald proved a disaster due to the author's uncontrollable alcoholism.
-Although Fitzgerald had been successfully "on the wagon" for several months, the mere sight of Ginevra ostensibly broke his resolve.
-After reminiscing over lunch and paying the check, Fitzgerald lingered with Ginevra at the hotel bar.
-Shortly before Ginevra's departure, the forlorn author began quickly downing double shots of gin.
-When Ginevra asked if she had inspired any characters in Fitzgerald's second novel The Beautiful and Damned, an inebriated Fitzgerald quipped: "—Which bitch do you think you are?"
-On this unpleasant note, they parted forever.
+One year later, in October 1938, Ginevra rendezvoused with a physically ailing Fitzgerald for the last time at the Beverly Wilshire Hotel in Hollywood.
+"She was the first girl I ever loved, and I have faithfully avoided seeing her up to this moment to keep the illusion perfect", an ill Fitzgerald informed his daughter Scottie, shortly before the meeting.
+The reunion between King and Fitzgerald proved a disaster due to the author's alcoholism.

+Although "on the wagon" for months, the sight of Ginevra ostensibly broke Fitzgerald's resolve.
+After reminiscing over lunch, Fitzgerald lingered with Ginevra at the hotel bar.
+Shortly before Ginevra's departure, which Fitzgerald thought would be their final meeting, the forlorn author began downing double shots of gin.
+When Ginevra asked if she had inspired any characters in Fitzgerald's novel The Beautiful and Damned, an inebriated Fitzgerald quipped: "Which bitch do you think you are?"
+On this note, they parted forever.
 Fitzgerald used this final meeting as the basis for his 1941 short story (posthumously published), "Three Hours Between Planes".
 Two years later, the 44-year-old author died of occlusive coronary arteriosclerosis on December 21, 1940.

 In 1939, following the death of her 16-year-old disabled son Charles from pneumonia, Ginevra—who already had been living with businessman John T. Pirie—formally divorced Bill Mitchell.
 After their divorce, Bill Mitchell married heiress Sara Anne Wood, the daughter of General Robert E. Wood who spent three decades as chairman of Sears, Roebuck & Company.
 In April 1942, King married John T. Pirie, Jr. in a quiet ceremony.
 Three years later, in September 1945, Ginevra's father Charles Garfield King died at Passavant Hospital in Chicago at the age of 77.
-By the time of Charles Garfield King's death, the deceased Fitzgerald had experienced a posthumous revival, and the author whom the stockbroker once publicly scorned had become one of the most famous names in America.
+By the time of Charles Garfield King's death, the deceased Fitzgerald had experienced a posthumous revival, and the author whom the stockbroker once scorned had become one of the most famous names in America.